 Both platforms offer online classes.

-On italki, the classes are conducted over Skype.
-Prior to your class time, the teacher will send you a request on Skype and at the scheduled time, the two of you will begin your class.
+On italki, the classes are conducted over your choice of “communication tool,” whether its the italki Classroom, Skype, FaceTime, or Hangouts, depending on what the teacher has available.
 Not every teacher on italki will have the option for video chat.
 The vast majority do, but it’s possible you’ll find a few that don’t.

-Verbling uses their own video platform instead of Skype.
+Verbling uses its own video platform exclusively.
 You’ll log-in to your Verbling account and take the classes from there directly.
-This may make it easier for some as you don’t have to deal with Skype.
 It’s pretty simple and intuitive to use.

 I prefer italki over Verbling

 There aren’t that many good reasons to choose Verbling over italki for finding a Chinese teacher.
 The main reasons would be if…

-- you want to avoid using Skype and having to deal with two different applications for your lessons.
+- you want to avoid the possibility of using any extra tools for video lessons.
 I’ve been trying to get my Mom to use Skype for years to talk with me and she somehow has never figured out how to use it.
 If my mom were learning a language, Verbling might be her best option.

 - you find your ideal teacher on Verbling and they don’t have a profile on italki.
 This will be fairly unlikely given the overlap in teachers between the two platforms and the huge number of teachers italki has.
 But if you find that perfect teacher, stick with them.

-- you want to use Bitcoin or avoid buying credits first.
-I prefer Verbling’s checkout and payment process.
+- you prefer Verbling’s checkout and payment process.

 Verbling is an awesome platform but it’s not my first choice for finding a teacher.
 The problem is that there are a lot fewer teachers on Verbling compared to italki.
 This gives you fewer options, makes it more expensive and allows less flexibility for scheduling your lessons.